5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ### Step 5: Create a single shot MBS Distribution Session for pull operation

-This tests the SINGLE distribution mode for *PULL*ed content.
+This tests the single-shot object operating mode (`SINGLE`) for the pull-based object acquisition method.
 This executes the following highlighted steps from MBS User Service provisioning using the command line to perform the actions that the MBSF would otherwise perform.

 ```mermaid